xcvzmoon/dms-toolkit-rs/ARCHITECTURE.md

    - `mime_type`: The MIME type that groups these files
    - `files`: A list of `FileMetadata` objects for all files of this type

+4. **`FileMetadataWithSimilarity`**: Extends `FileMetadata` with similarity comparison results.
+Contains all fields from `FileMetadata` plus:
+   - `similarity_matches`: A list of `SimilarityMatch` objects representing matches above the threshold

+5. **`SimilarityMatch`**: Represents a similarity match between extracted text and a reference text.
+Contains:
+   - `reference_index`: The index of the reference text in the input array
+   - `similarity_percentage`: The similarity score as a percentage (0-100)

+6. **`GroupedFilesWithSimilarity`**: Similar to `GroupedFiles` but contains `FileMetadataWithSimilarity` objects instead of `FileMetadata`.

 These structures are marked with `#[napi(object)]`, which makes them available to Node.js through the NAPI bindings.

 ### Main Library (`src/lib.rs`)

 The main library file (`src/lib.rs`) is the entry point and orchestration layer.
-It coordinates all the components to process files.
+It coordinates all the components to process files and provides two main functions exposed to Node.js.

 #### The `process_files` Function

 This is the main function exposed to Node.js.
 It takes a list of `FileInput` objects and returns a list of `GroupedFiles`.

 **Initialization Phase**:
-1. Creates instances of all handlers (TextHandler, PdfHandler, DocxHandler, XlsxHandler)
+1. Creates instances of all handlers (DocxHandler, ImageHandler, PdfHandler, TextHandler, XlsxHandler)
 2. Wraps them in `Arc` (Atomically Reference Counted) containers, which allows safe sharing across threads
 3. Stores them in a list